Turner Colours Brnad wanted to make gouache as easily and widely used as acrylic colors so they came up with acrylic gouache in early 80s.

 I think they maintain their opacity even when diluted with water, all the colors, even mixed, are bright and beautiful, no dull or muddy colors.

-As they are fast-drying – super easy to work in layers, but I believe that thinned colors dry darker and some times are less visible in multiple layers.
+As they are fast-drying – super easy to work in layers, but I believe that thinned colors dry darker and sometimes are less visible in multiple layers.

 Tips: